OsaidM/Downloads_organizer/README.md

 if not it will create them for you

-Currently the tool can recognises these files extensions:
+Currently the tool can recognise these files extensions:
 - doc_ext = {'.pptx', '.doc', '.docx', '.pdf', '.xlsx', '.xls', '.ppt'}
 - prog_ext = {'.exe', '.msi'}
 - arch_ext = {'.zip', '.rar', '.7z', '.tar'}